Taxpayers' Rights Advocate

 What is the Office of Taxpayers’ Rights Advocate?

-The Office of Taxpayers’ Rights Advocate is an office within the Department of Revenue that provides free and confidential assistance to taxpayers with Pennsylvania personal income tax and inheritance tax concerns that have not been resolved through normal administrative procedures.
-The office’s scope of jurisdiction lies solely within the Department of Revenue.
-Its mission is to ensure that Pennsylvania laws are administered fairly and equitably, and that individual taxpayer rights are not violated in the process.
+The Office of Taxpayers’ Rights Advocate is an office within the Department of Revenue that provides free and confidential assistance to taxpayers with Pennsylvania personal income tax and inheritance tax concerns that have not been resolved through normal, established procedures.
+The office’s mission is to ensure that the department applies Pennsylvania laws fairly and equitably, and that the department does not hurt individual taxpayer rights.

 What services are offered by the Office of Taxpayers’ Rights Advocate?